Approximation Algorithms for Clustering with Dynamic Points: Introduction

+Recently, Bandyapadhyay~\etal\cite{bandyapadhyay2019constant} introduce the \emph{$T$-colorful $k$-center} problem ($T$\ckc), as a generalization of $k$-center with outliers.
+In this problem, given a finite metric space $(X,d)$, there are $T=O(1)$ subsets $X_t\subseteq X$ and $T$ thresholds $m_t\in\mathbb{Z}_+$ for $t\in[T]$.
+We are then asked to select $k$ open facilities $F\subseteq X$, $T$ served \emph{client subsets} $S_t\subseteq X_t$ satisfying $|S_t|\geq m_t$ for $t\in[T]$, and the goal is to minimize $\max_{t\in[T]}\max_{j\in S_t}d(j,F)$.
+Evidently, $T$\ckc recovers $k$-center with outliers by setting $T=1$.
+Bandyapadhyay~\etal\cite{bandyapadhyay2019constant} give a pseudo 2-approximation for $T$\ckc by opening at most $k+T-1$ facilities.
+Anegg~\etal\cite{anegg2020technique} and Jia~\etal\cite{jia2020fair} independently obtain pure constant factor approximations for $T$\ckc.
+It is fairly easy to see that $T$-\rdks exactly recovers $T$\ckc by setting the movement constraint $B=0$, regarding the $T$ client sets at different time steps as having $T$ colors, and removing redundant co-located open facilities from the solution.
+Unfortunately, unlike $T$\ckc which has pure constant approximations for $T=O(1)$, our formulation of $T$-\rdks is seemingly much harder.
+In many cases, pure approximations with any non-trivial factors, or even multi-criteria approximations are impossible unless $\mathrm{P=NP}$.

-Our problems are closely related to the mobile facility location problems (\mfl), introduced by Demaine \etal\cite{demaine2009minimizing}.
+Our problems are closely related to the mobile facility location problems (\mfl), introduced by Demaine~\etal\cite{demaine2009minimizing}.
 In these problems, a static set of clients has to be served by a set of facilities that are given initial locations and can be moved to improve the service cost at the expense of incurring a facility movement cost.
-For the minimum total movement \mfl problem (\tmfl), Friggstad and Salavatipour~\cite{friggstad2011minimizing} give an 8-approximation using LP-rounding, where all facilities have unit weights.
-Ahmadian \etal\cite{ahmadian2013local} give a local search algorithm for \tmfl with weighted facilities using $p$-swaps with an approximation ratio of $3+O(\sqrt{\log\log p/\log p})$, and specifically show that the approximation ratio is at most $499$ for $p=1$.
-Swamy~\cite{swamy2016improved} shows an approximation-preserving reduction from \tmfl to the matroid median problem, and gives an 8-approximation algorithm.
-Krishnaswamy \etal\cite{krishnaswamy2018constant} later improve the approximation ratio for matroid median to 7.081, which consequently improves the approximation ratio for \tmfl as well.
+For the minimum total movement \mfl problem (\tmfl), Friggstad and Salavatipour \cite{friggstad2011minimizing} give an 8-approximation using LP-rounding, where all facilities have unit weights.
+Ahmadian~\etal\cite{ahmadian2013local} give a local search algorithm for \tmfl with weighted facilities and proportional movement costs via $p$-swaps with an approximation factor of $3+O(\sqrt{\log\log p/\log p})$, and specifically show that the factor is at most $499$ for $p=1$.
+Swamy \cite{swamy2016improved} obtains an 8-approximation for the case of arbitrary movement costs using the reduction to the matroid median problem.
+Krishnaswamy~\etal\cite{krishnaswamy2018constant} later improve the approximation factor of matroid median to 7.081.